imjoy-team/kaibu/docs/api.md

 In Python, you can also use [altair](https://altair-viz.github.io/) to obtain the spec.

 ### clear_layers()

 Remove all the layers

 ### remove_layer(options)

 Remove a specific layer by its id
- - options:
+ - `options`:
-    - id: String, id of the layer to be removed
+    - `id`: String, id of the layer to be removed

 ### set_loader(enable)

 Show a loading animation
- - enable: Boolean, whether the loader should be displayed
+ - `enable`: Boolean, whether the loader should be displayed

 ### set_mode(mode)

 Set the UI mode of the viewer
- - mode: String, it should be one of the following options:
+ - `mode`: String, it should be one of the following options:
     - `"lite"`: minimal UI mode
     - `"full"`: full UI mode